Here are some tips from the Sydney Morning Herald on the best way to make sure your letter to the editor gets published:

 Keep it simple: Try to make one or two clear points.
 You can't solve all the world's problems in one letter.

 Keep it fresh: Don't send the same letter over and over.
 Newspapers like regular letter writers, but they want the greatest diversity possible on every page so you shouldn't expect to be published more than about twice a month or once a week.
 Save them for your most compelling thoughts.

 Keep it civil: Don't abuse people.
-However strongly you feel about your point, extreme language and wild analogies are unlikely to make it more effectively.
+However strongly you feel about your point, extreme language and wild analogies are unlikely to make it more effective.
 We tend to follow the old rule that the first person to mention the Nazis has lost the argument.

 Keep it relevant: Your letter will have a better chance if it refers to a story in the paper, on the website, or a previous letter.
 Not all letters published do so, but most do.